How to prepare for a child welfare hearing - Gilson Gray

 If the sheriff has already asked for a child welfare report or child welfare report to be prepared, the person preparing the report may be asked to include the child’s views.

-Alternatively the child could be sent a form called an F9 which tells them that a court action has been raised and in child friendly language asks for their views.
+Alternatively, the child could be sent a form called an F9 which tells them that a court action has been raised and in child-friendly language asks for their views.
 This can be sent to the child at home or to their school so their teachers can help them fill it in.

 Gilson Gray has an expert team of solicitors who can help guide you through the process of Child Welfare Hearings during what can sometimes be an emotional and difficult time.
-If you would like further information regarding the topic discussed in this blog, please contact Sarah Feeney by email – sfeeney@gilsongray.co.uk, or telephone 0141 530 2021

-The information and opinions contained this blog are for information only.
+The information and opinions contained in this blog are for information only.
 They are not intended to constitute advice and should not be relied upon or considered as a replacement for advice.
 Before acting on any information contained in this blog, please seek solicitor’s advice from Gilson Gray.

 Newsletter